What is an NCI-designated Comprehensive Cancer Center?

 Steven D. Leach, MD, Director of Dartmouth Cancer Center

-Through a competitive grant review process every 5 years, Dartmouth Cancer Center has held this prestigious and competitive designation since the introduction of the title in 1990 and is still the only NCI Comprehensive Cancer Center in northern New England.
+Through a competitive grant review process every 5 years, Dartmouth Cancer Center has held this prestigious and competitive designation since the introduction of the title in 1990 and is still the only NCI-designated comprehensive cancer center in northern New England and one of 3 in all of New England.
 This designation means that our cancer center does it all.

 Cancer treatment

 We treat all types of cancers using an interdisciplinary team-based approach.
-This means that multiple specially trained doctors, nurses, radiologists, pathologists, social workers, nutritionists, physical therapists and more, each with his or her own area of specialty, come together to discuss each patient’s individual case, and determine the best treatment plan to discuss with each patient.
-Together, they manage all aspects of a patient’s cancer care journey as part of a coordinated team.
+Specially trained doctors, nurses, radiologists, pathologists, social workers, nutritionists, physical therapists and more come together to discuss each patient’s case and determine the best, individualized treatment plan for each patient.
+Together, this team of providers manages all aspects of a patient’s cancer care journey.

 Cancer research

-The Dartmouth Cancer Center research enterprise consists of four basic research groups in addition to a full portfolio of early and later-stage clinical trials available to patients.
+Our research enterprise consists of 4 groups in addition to a full portfolio of early and later-stage clinical trials available to patients.

-NCI Comprehensive Cancer Centers also have a responsibility to educate the public and healthcare professionals and provide outreach to underserved populations.
-Dartmouth Cancer Center runs an active Global Oncology Program, dedicated to bringing evidence-based solutions to the worldwide cancer burden, as well as training programs for scientists and researchers and prevention, education, and outreach efforts for our communities.
+NCI Comprehensive Cancer Centers are also responsible for educating the public and healthcare professionals and providing outreach to underserved populations.
+Dartmouth Cancer Center runs an active Global Oncology Program dedicated to bringing evidence-based solutions to the worldwide cancer burden, as well as training programs for scientists and researchers and prevention, education, and outreach efforts for our communities.

 Dartmouth Cancer Center’s outstanding basic science research provides the foundation on which future therapies for cancer will be built.
 Our exceptional translational and clinical research infrastructures allow us to extend the most advanced clinical trials to our patients, and offer the most comprehensive, innovative and compassionate approach to their care.